proplot-dev/proplot/docs/projection.rst

 To draw polar axes, pass e.g. ``proj='polar'`` to `~proplot.subplots.subplots`.
 This generates a `~proplot.axes.PolarAxes` instance.
-Its `~proplot.axes.PolarAxes.format` command permits all sorts of polar-specific modifications, including making sector plots, annular plots, and changing the positive azimuthal direction.
+Its `~proplot.axes.PolarAxes.format` command permits polar-specific modifications like changing the central radius, the zero azimuth location, the radial and azimuthal limits, and the positive azimuthal direction.
 A demonstration is below.

 .. code:: ipython3